Fall of Singapore: Casualties

 Nearly 85,000 British, Indian and Commonwealth troops were captured, in addition to losses during the earlier fighting in Malaya.
 About 5,000 men were killed or wounded, a majority of whom were Australian.
-Japanese casualties during the fighting in Singapore amounted to 1,714 killed and 3,378 wounded.
+Japanese casualties during the fighting in Singapore amounted from 1,713 to 1,714 killed and from 2,772 to 3,378 wounded.
 During the 70-day campaign in Malaya and Singapore, total Commonwealth casualties amounted to 8,708 killed or wounded and 130,000 captured (38,496 United Kingdom, 18,490 Australian of whom 1,789 were killed and 1,306 wounded, 67,340 Indian and 14,382 local volunteer troops), against 9,824 Japanese casualties.

 Subsequent events

 The Japanese occupation of Singapore started after the British surrender.
 Japanese newspapers triumphantly declared the victory as deciding the general situation of the war.
 The city was renamed Syonan-to (昭南島 Shōnan-tō; literally: 'Southern Island gained in the age of Shōwa', or 'Light of the South').
+Curtin compared the loss of Singapore to the Battle of Dunkirk.
+The Battle of Britain occurred after Dunkirk; "the fall of Singapore opens the Battle for Australia", Curtin said, which threatened the Commonwealth, the United States, and the entire English-speaking world.

 The Japanese sought vengeance against the Chinese and anyone who held anti-Japanese sentiments.
 The Japanese authorities were suspicious of the Chinese because of the Second Sino-Japanese War, and murdered thousands of citizen "undesirables" (mostly ethnic Chinese) in the Sook Ching massacre.
 The other ethnic groups of Singapore—such as the Malays and Indians—were not spared.
 Residents suffered great hardships under Japanese rule over the following three-and-a-half years.
 Numerous British and Australian soldiers taken prisoner remained in Singapore's Changi Prison and many died in captivity.
 Thousands of others were transported by sea to other parts of Asia, including Japan, to be used as forced labour on projects such as the Siam–Burma Death Railway and Sandakan airfield in North Borneo.
 Many of those aboard the ships perished.